Josuto/high-availability-app/README.md

-# AWS High-Availability App with Terraform
+# High-Availability App with AWS and Terraform

 ## Table of Contents